MohamadAlkhaldi/consensys-property-tokenizer/README.md

 -	Rinkeby network with front-end served by a local server
 -	Rinkeby network with front-end served by IPFS

+ The logical order is to setup the network -> connect Metamask -> serve client
 1. Local development network:
 ```sh
         $ git clone https://github.com/MohamadAlkhaldi/consensys-property-tokenizer.git